vinej/pyarchive/README.md

             }
         ],....

-2: GlobalParameters: This option is used to run all tasks many time from a list of values with a maximum of 5 levels of loop.
+2: Loops: This option is used to run all tasks many time from a list of values with a maximum of 5 levels of loop.

         The internal loops are like that